This topic describes how to view and manage apps and service instances with Apps Manager.

 or network.admin

 UAA scope.
-If you do not see the Networking tab, request one of the above scopes from your Ops Manager administrator.
+If you do not see the Networking tab, request one of the previous scopes from your Ops Manager administrator.

 To create container-to-container networking policies:

-In the panel on the left side of the screen, under Networking, click Container Networking.
+Go to Networking, and click Container Networking.
 The page displays any container networking policies associated with the app.

 To add a new network policy, click Create Policy or Add a network policy.